voostindie/markdown-curator/adrs/0005 Dagger 2 for modularity.md

 ## Decision

-For better modularity and a more consistent API to implementors, the curator framework uses [Dagger 2](https://dagger.dev) as its dependency injection framework, and will require developers to use it too.
+For better modularity and a more consistent API to implementors, the curator framework uses [Dagger 2](https://dagger.dev) as its dependency injection framework and will require developers to use it too.

 ## Context